Commerce Exam > Commerce Notes > Business Studies (BST) Class 11 > Short Notes & Important Questions - Forms of Business Organisation

 5. Certificate of Incorporation:- After entering the name of the company in the register.
 The Registrar issues a Certificate of Incorporation.
 This is called the birth certificate of the company.

 III.
 Capital Subscription:- A public company can raise funds from the public by issuing shares and Debentures.
-For this it has to issue prospectus and undergo various other formalities:-
+For this it has to issue a prospectus and undergo various other formalities:-

-Step required for raising funds from public:
+Steps required for raising funds from the public:

 1. SEBI Approval: SEBI regulates the capital market of India.
 A public company is required to take approval from SEBI.

 6. Allotment of Shares: Allotment of shares means acceptance of share applied.
 Allotment letters are issued to the shareholders.
-The name and address of the shareholders submitted to the Registrar.
+The name and address of the shareholders are submitted to the Registrar.

 To commence business a public company has to obtain a certificate of commencement of Business.
 For this, the following documents have to be filled with the registrar of companies.